XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 ### Trade XRP on the Exchange

 Alpha Exchange users (like Charlie) can trade credit-based balances on Alpha Exchange.
 Alpha Exchange should keep track of user balances on its new balance sheet as these trades are made.
-These trades are _off-ledger_ and independent from the XRP Ledger, so the balance changes are not recorded on the RCL.
+These trades are _off-ledger_ and independent from the XRP Ledger, so the balance changes are not recorded on the XRP Ledger.

-Customers who hold XRP in their own XRP Ledger accounts can also use the distributed exchange built into the RCL to trade currencies issued by gateways.
-For more information about trading _on_ the RCL, see [Lifecycle of an Offer](reference-transaction-format.html#lifecycle-of-an-offer).
+Customers who hold XRP in their own XRP Ledger accounts can also use the distributed exchange built into the XRP Ledger to trade currencies issued by gateways.
+For more information about trading _on_ the XRP Ledger, see [Lifecycle of an Offer](reference-transaction-format.html#lifecycle-of-an-offer).

 ### Rebalance XRP Holdings